vk3dan/checkWAR/README.md

 Utility for checking Worked All Redditors progress from an ADIF logbook by VK3DAN with thanks to molo1134 and arodland

-/mnt/d/AmateurRadio/DXKeeper/log.adi found -- redditor list found -- exception list found
+log.adi found -- redditor list found -- exception list found

 #    Callsign  Reddit username          #redditnet nick   Band    Mode    Date      eQSL LotW Card